2018 United States elections: Aftermath and reactions

 The election was widely characterized as a "blue wave" election.
 At the end of election night, Democratic gains in the House appeared modest and the Democratic candidates trailed in Senate races in Arizona and Montana and looked set to make a net loss of as many as four Senate seats, leading some news outlets to characterize the election as a "split decision" whereas other outlets described it as a "blue wave".
 However, late ballot counting over the next days and weeks found Democrats winning several more seats in the House and the Arizona and Montana Senate elections, leading to a re-evaluation of the initial election night analyses.
 One week after the election, Nathaniel Rakich of FiveThirtyEight said the election was "by any historical standard, a blue wave".
 Two weeks after the election, Nate Silver of FiveThirtyEight wrote: "There shouldn't be much question about whether 2018 was a wave election.
 Of course it was a wave".
 It was third-largest midterm change of seats for either party in the House in the post-Watergate era, and the largest Democratic House gain since 1974.
 In Ohio and North Carolina, Democrats failed to pick up a single seat despite winning close to half the vote.
 While Democrats won almost half the vote in Ohio, they only won a quarter of its House elections.
 The New York Times asserted that gerrymandering affected the outcomes of races in those states.
 Democrats also made among the largest gains in House seats in Pennsylvania, where the state Supreme Court had struck down a heavily gerrymandered map that favored Republicans.

 Research has found that Republicans who voted for the repeal of the Affordable Care Act got lower vote shares in the 2018 election.
 Studies also show that Trump's implementation of tariffs that adversely affected the U.S. economy adversely affected Republican outcomes in the 2018 election.
+Racism and sexism was a stronger predictor of the vote in the House than it had been in the 2016 election, as less sexist and less racist voters switched from the Republican Party to the Democratic Party.